inSileco/graphicsutils/README.md

 Description
 ===========

 *graphicsutils* is an R package that includes a set of graphical functions.
-As the [*plotrix*](http://cran.r-project.org/web/packages/plotrix/index.html), this package ass some graphics utilities based on the core package *graphics*.
-Note that this package is not intended to be sumitted to the CRAN for two reasons.
+As the [*plotrix*](http://cran.r-project.org/web/packages/plotrix/index.html) package, it ads some graphics utilities based on the core package *graphics*.
+Note that this package is not intended to be sumitted to the CRAN.
 First, because many of these functions already exist in other packages (in a different form though).
-Second, because I use it to improve my coding skill and my experience in writting a R package.
-Nevertheless, this package may help users to deal with typical issues they may encounter.
-If some of these functions turn out to be really valuable, then they will likely appear in a different package which will be submit to the CRAN.
+Second, because I use it to improve my coding skill and my experience in writing a R package.
+This allows me to make some functions disappearing without me explaining why !!
+Nevertheless, this package may help users to deal with typical issues they may encounter when using *graphics*.
+If some of these functions turn out to be really helpful then they will likely appear in a different package which will be submitted to the CRAN.
 Also, *graphicsutils* is not intended to be used with [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) package.
-Note that

 Travis: [![Travis](https://travis-ci.org/KevCaz/graphicsutils.svg?branch=master)](https://travis-ci.org/KevCaz/graphicsutils)